samwhelp/note-about-popos-cosmic/read/explore/command/cosmic-launcher.md

 Usage: cosmic-launcher [COMMAND]

 Commands:
-  alt-tab  Toggle the launcher and switch to the alt-tab view help     Print this message or the help of the given subcommand(s)
+  alt-tab        Toggle the launcher and switch to the alt-tab view shift-alt-tab  Toggle the launcher and switch to the alt-tab view help           Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version
 ```

 執行